syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 - Enabling `autoTransferOptions` may cause additional background interactions between SmartGit and the configured LLM, which can incur additional cost.
 - The `autoTransferOptions` must be set in the [global `ai-commit-message`](#global-configuration-options) section.

+#### apiKey

+By default, SmartGit will prompt you for the [API Key](#api-keys) and save it in its password store.
+Alternatively, you can configure the API key in plain text here.

 ### Global Configuration Options

 Suppose you provide an _ai-commit-message_ section with no _<name>_ value.
 In that case, any settings beneath it will be regarded as global settings